PahanJayatilake/LinkedIn-DataScrape/README.md

 Gather and organize employment history of NanoEngineering alumni after graduation by scraping data from LinkedIn to create a comprehensive database of potential sponsors for the upcoming school year.

 # Message for the Hiring Manager
 This project is still in a very early stage and is not near finalization yet.
 Currently, I have managed to successfully log into LinkedIn automatically and type "NanoEngineering" in the search bar.
-Additionally, I have not utilized Python for a long
+Additionally, I have not utilized Python for a long duration of time so this is a project to help me review while allowing me to learn a new skill.

 # Warning